noahehall/theBookOfNoah/linux/docker/docker.md

         - environmebt or deployment stage-specific image pools
         - corporate processes for approving images
         - longevity control of external images

       - docker registry image
         - available on the docker hub
         - can be used with all existing docker cmds
           - all push/pull actions occur between the docker daemon and the network API of the registry container
         - the registry uses a file system storage backend
+        - configuration
+          - version
+            - specifies the configuration version
+          - log
+            - controls the logging output produced by the distribution project
+          - storage
+            - controls where and how images are stored and maintained
+          - auth
+            - controls in-registry authentication mechanisms
+          - middleware
+            - configure the storage, registry or repository middleware to use
+          - reporting
+            - configure reporting tools (e.g. bugsnag, newrelic)

     - custom image distribution infrastructure
       - when you work with images as files, you use docker only to manage local images and create files